apex-dev-tools/sobject-types/README.md

 ### Generate Types from Org

+First get an org with as many features enabled as possible.
+Sample config included in `config/org-all.json` for creating scratch orgs.

+    sf org create scratch -f config/org-all.json

-SObject type definitions can be generated from an org using the scripts defined in `com.financialforce.tools.SObjectToJava`. `sf.instance` is optional and defaults to `login`.
+SObject type definitions can be generated using the scripts defined in `com.financialforce.tools.SObjectToJava`. `sf.instance` defaults to `login`, scratch orgs require `test`.

     mvn test-compile
     mvn exec:exec -Dsf.user="[username]" -Dsf.pass="[password + security token]" -Dsf.instance="[login/test]"

 The files will print to `generated/`.
 Files can then be compared and copied into `src`.
+For modifications, recommend using a diff tool to move content across, such as Intellij "Compare With..." on the `generated` and `SObjects` dirs.

 Some command ideas to save time, run from `generated/`: